Tendaberry

-Tendaberry is a 2024 English-language film about a woman's life in post-pandemic New York City.
+Tendaberry is a 2024 American film about a woman's life in post-pandemic New York City.
 The world premiere of the film was at the 2024 Sundance Film Festival.

 Synopsis

 Set in New York City, the film followed 23-year-old protagonist Dakota as she navigates life after her boyfriend leaves for Ukraine against the backdrop of Coney Island and Brighton Beach.